One Gene Shuts Down

 Fragile X is caused by a mutation in a single gene.
 In people with Fragile X, a defect (a full mutation) turns the gene off.
 Like a defective factory, it cannot manufacture the protein that it normally makes.

-Fragile X Syndrome is one of the Most Common Rare Diseases
+Fragile X Syndrome is a Common Rare Disease

 Fragile X affects 1 in 4000 males and 1 in 6000 females of all races and ethnic groups (source CDC).
 About 1 in 259 women carry fragile X and could pass it to their children.
 About 1 in 800 men carry Fragile X; their daughters will also be carriers.